jaxony/action-annotator/README.md

 # Action Annotator

-Welcome to the public bugs and feature requests repository for the [Action Annotator](https://www.actionannotator.com) macOS app.
+Welcome to the public bugs and feature requests repository for the ~[Action Annotator](https://www.actionannotator.com)~ (link is dead) macOS app.

 <img src="/demo.gif" height="500px"/>